simpleai-team/simpleai/docs/search_viewers.rst

 address <http://localhost:8000/>`_.

-By default, you will see a welcome message, and you will be able to start running the algorithm by clicking on the "Next step" link.
-Similar to the ConsoleViewer, the execution will stop on each event of the algorithm (new iteration, node expanded, ...) and wait for you to click on the "Next step" link to run until the next event.
-But on each step, you will see a graph showing the current search tree.
-Below the graph you will also have useful information about the last event (the information box is expanded when hovering with the mouse).
-And also, you can access a log of all the past events, clicking on the "Log" link.
+By default, you will see a welcome message, and you will be able to start running the algorithm by clicking on the "Play" link.
+Once you click it, you will see the search graph updating itself in real time!
+You can pause the execution ("Pause" link), and also run step by step ("Step" link).
+Below the graph you have useful information regarding the last event (the information box is expanded when hovering with the mouse).

+For more detailed information, you can access a log of all the past events clicking on the "Log" link.
+And also you can see statistics about the execution with the "Stats" link.

 The colors of the nodes on the graph have special meanings: